What is collaborative filtering

 Relevance in online marketing

 For the Online Marketing collaborative filtering is particularly valuable if it is used from a certain store size.
 It is recommended to implement this system from around 100 products and at least 40 daily orders.
-By combining it with content-based filtering, even more precise and varied recommendations can be created, which makes the Relevance and effectiveness of the marketing strategy is further increased.
+In combination with Content-based filtering, even more precise and varied recommendations can be created, which means that the Relevance and effectiveness of the marketing strategy is further increased.

 Rating systems are essential to ensure reliable recommendations.
 Only through meaningful user feedback can the algorithm be continuously improved and updated.
 This real-time data helps to ensure that users are always presented with current and interesting suggestions, which promotes customer loyalty and sales.